swahareddy/swahareddy.github.io/projects/whatsapp_analytics.md

 * It breaks up messages by group members
 ![MemberOverview](whatsapp_analytics_images/member_overview.png)
-* Analyzes sentiment of messages (and ofc at an aggregate level too)
+* Analyzes sentiment of messages (and of course at an aggregate level too)
 * Provides time-based analysis of conversation volumes and emotions (_using google's industry standard  cloud NLP API_)
 ![MemberOverview](whatsapp_analytics_images/timeseries1.png)
 * Seperates out emojis used